 If you are putting your recipe toward a buyer, you need to come up with a presentation to showcase it.
 Make up a presentation or portfolio that talks about your background, and then incorporate the recipe idea you are pitching.
+You can also create a restaurant menu for your recipes and put it down to your presentation slides.
 Your current cooking resume should be included here, and the qualities and photographs of the final product should be included.

 Set your prices